 To begin, keep the chicks in a plastic storage container with a dust bath and roosting bars.
 When they outgrow their container in two to three weeks, place them in a brooder cage with a heat lamp.

 Before long, when the daytime temps in your brooder cage and outside are the same, bring them out and put them in a playpen or a small coop.
 Getting them outside as soon as possible is healthier for them and much simpler to clean and maintain.

 In the next stage, place a small pen inside your run where you’ll put the newcomers.
 The younger and older chickens will see each other and grow acclimated.
 You may also do something as basic as enclosing part of the run with chicken wire to restrict the mature chickens from mingling with the newcomers.

-In colder climates, collect all the little ones and bring them back inside your house or brooder cage before nighttime.
+In colder climates, collect all the little ones in a simple carrier crate and bring them back inside your house or brooder cage before nighttime.
 Nighttime temperatures are still too low for them to safely stay outdoors where dangerous predators could be lurking.

 However, if you live in a warmer climate, a small rabbit hutch inside your coop can work as transitional housing.
 Make sure snakes, rats, and mice cannot find their way inside the housing by making closing any holes larger than an inch wide.
 Doing so will keep your birds safe.

 Curiosity wears off after approximately ten days of the segregated setup making the subsequent face-to-face introduction smoother for the young and old chickens.
 But don’t be fooled by older chickens and their curiosity.
 Curiosity may still quickly develop into bad behavior.
 So, keep an eye on them.